 One important thing to keep in mind is that your cabin won’t be finished in a few hours.
 It might take a day or two from start to finish – and that’s okay.

-Make sure to always assemble your log cabin with a friend or family member.
+Make sure to always build an easy-assembly log cabin with a friend or family member.
 You will need two people for some parts of the assembly.

 Delivery and checks

 After your log cabin kit has been delivered, the first thing you need to do is check that you have everything you need.

 Take a look at the instruction manual, and check that your assembly kit has all the elements that the manual lists down.
 Missing pieces and timber can disrupt or even ruin your cabin whilst it is being built, so it’s a good idea to make sure you have everything listed before you begin.

 If you find that you’re missing anything, our great customer service team will get a replacement part out to you as soon as we possibly can.

 It’s also useful to check that you have all the tools necessary to assemble the cabin.
 Tools such as a drill will be invaluable and it’s not worth starting without one.

 Your instruction manual should have you building your log cabin up from the bottom, starting with the foundation timber.
 You’ll be laying down the base beams on your pre-prepared base and starting the assembly from there, building the cabin in the place it will live.

 Take special care and attention when setting up your foundation beams, as they will provide structure and stability for the rest of the build.

 From there you’ll be slowly building the cabin up beam-by-beam.
 This is a repetitive process, but one that can easily go wrong if you let your attention slip.
 One thing to watch out for are lengths of timber that are shorter than usual.
 These will be made this way to accommodate the cabin fittings (windows and doors).
 Make sure they go in the right place.